clementGOURIOU/benchmark_motorbike/README.md

 | n. of iter.                | -         |  -    | 100    |

-The test-case XL is used with a number ofiteration equal to 100 to reduce the computational time.
+The test-case XL is used with a number of iteration equal to 100 to reduce the computational time.

 ***Set-up of linear algebra solvers***